 Reactive money management can be mentally and physically exhausting.
 When you’re not scrambling to make ends meet, you might be running out of money before the end of the month, which can lead to less resource to better remedy how you budget.

-According to Tim Howard, Technical Consultant at BT Financial Group6, tracking your expenses is key to getting out of money ruts caused by debt and improve mindfulness.
+According to Tim Howard, Technical Consultant at BT6, tracking your expenses is key to getting out of money ruts caused by debt and improve mindfulness.

 “You’ve got enough stress in your life without thinking about how the next bill, unexpected or not, will be paid,” Tim says.
 “In the simplest sense, you need to know where every dollar is coming from, and where every dollar is going.
 Start with a list, spreadsheet or mind-map on an A3 piece of paper - you’ll be amazed at the financial clarity an exercise like that gives you.”